A Troubling Internet Search History, Past Allegations Raise Questions About Missing Cohasset Woman's Husband

 Brian Walshe is already on probation and home confinement, wearing a monitoring bracelet, awaiting sentencing for a federal case involving the sale of fake Andy Warhol paintings on eBay in 2016.

-In letters to the judge in that case, his wife, Ana Walshe, said she met Brian in 2008 and it was “love at first sight.”
+In letters to the judge in that case, his wife, Ana Walshe, said she met Brian in 2008 and it was "love at first sight."
 The couple married in 2015 and had three children.
-She talks about his kindness, describes him as a nurturing and loving dad but also said he has been deeply affected by his childhood and claimed he was taught to lie and hide.
-She wrote he regrets his actions in the past and that he had been focusing on charity work and transforming his life.
+She talks about his kindness and describes him as a nurturing and loving dad, but also said he has been deeply affected by his childhood and claimed he was taught to lie and hide.
+She wrote that he regretted his actions in the past and that he had been focusing on charity work and transforming his life.

-During a hearing in that case last summer Walshe’s lawyer told the court Ana, who worked in DC, had moved out of the jurisdiction, leaving Walshe to take care of their children, but police say the mom of three was home in Cohasset recently.
-She was last seen on New Year’s Day.
-Her Instagram post on New Year’s Eve reads “Take the risk of optimism.”
+During a hearing in that case last summer, Brian Walshe's lawyer told the court Ana, who worked in Washington, D.C., had moved out of the jurisdiction, leaving Brian to take care of their children.
+But police say the mom of three was home in Cohasset recently.
+She was last seen on New Year's Day.
+Her Instagram post on New Year's Eve reads, "Take the risk of optimism."

-While the search for Ana takes a disturbing turn we’ve discovered Brian Walshe is also tangled in a probate case involving his father’s home in Hull, Massachusetts, and a will that went missing after his death.
-According to court records Walshe’s cousin alleges he was the executor of the estate and that Brian was purposefully excluded from the will after a “severe falling out” with his father and running off with a significant amount of his money.
+Brian Walshe is also tangled in a probate case involving his father's home in Hull, Massachusetts, and a will that went missing after his death.
+According to court records, Walshe's cousin alleges he was the executor of the estate and that Walshe was purposefully excluded from the will after a "severe falling out" with his father and running off with a significant amount of his money.

 Brian Walshe entered guilty pleas on three of the charges, including wire fraud, in the art case.
 He was awaiting sentencing and on probation when his wife disappeared.